chinapedia/wikipedia.abstract.en/Page/Chios.md

 Ottoman period: economic prosperity and the Great Destruction

-Eugène_Delacroix_-_Le_Massacre_de_Scio.jpg'' by Eugène Delacroix.
-This, and the works of Lord Byron, did much to draw the attention of mainland Europe to the catastrophe that had taken place in Chios (1824, oil on canvas, , Musée du Louvre, Paris).]]
-Lytras-nikiforos-pyrpolisi-tourkikis-navarhidas-apo-kanari.jpeg", painted by Nikiphoros Lytras (.
+'' by Eugène Delacroix.
+This, and the works of Lord Byron, did much to draw the attention of mainland Europe to the catastrophe that had taken place in Chios (1824, oil on canvas, , Musée du Louvre, Paris).]] ", painted by Nikiphoros Lytras (.
 Averoff Gallery).
-Kanaris blew up the flagship as a revenge for the massacre.]]
-Anavatos,_Chios_03.png abandoned village]]
+Kanaris blew up the flagship as a revenge for the massacre.]] abandoned village]]

 During Ottoman rule, the government and tax gathering again remained in the hands of Greeks and the Turkish garrison was small and inconspicuous.[32]